 Offering your rabbit a diverse variety of fresh fruits, vegetables and herbs can help ensure they receive a broad and balanced amount of nutrients.
 It’s always best to switch up the food you offer on a daily or twice-weekly basis.
 This not only keeps your beloved bunny interested in the food it receives but also ensures you are not overloading your pet’s system with any one nutrient.

-Adult rabbits can safely enjoy a variety of multiple fruits and vegetables daily.
-Limit these treats to only once a day, so your bunny doesn’t get overweight or develop diabetes.
+Adult rabbits can safely enjoy a variety of multiple fruits and vegetables.
+Limit these treats to only once a day to a few times a week, so your bunny doesn’t get overweight or develop diabetes.

 - Bell peppers of all colors are a great daily snack for your rabbit.
 These vegetables include fiber and are a great source of extra hydration for your bunny too.